Alignak-monitoring/alignak-doc/source/06_monitoring_features/event_handlers.rst

   * After the service has been rechecked for the 3rd time and is in a SOFT CRITICAL state
   * After the service first goes into a HARD CRITICAL state

-The script should theorically restart the web server and it will fix the problem before the service goes into a HARD problem state, but we include a fallback case in the event it doesn't succeed the first time.
+The script should theoretically restart the web server and it will fix the problem before the service goes into a HARD problem state, but we include a fallback case in the event it doesn't succeed the first time.
 It should be noted that the event handler will only be executed the first time that the service falls into a HARD problem state.
 This prevents Alignak from continuously executing the script to restart the web server